The frame "Anchors" contains a table with the list of anchors. Adding anchors is performed in the "New anchors" dialog window.

 By default the anchor does not support a compressive force - anchor elements loaded in compression during a certain stage of calculation are temporarily disabled.
 If tension occurs in subsequent analysis run (due to change in load, geometry or material parameters of soil), the program automatically introduces these elements back into the analysis.
 The program makes also possible to include a compressive response of the anchor.
 However, for elements loaded primarily in compression we recommend defining these elements as props.

 In subsequent stages the program allows only for anchor post-stressing - change of the initial prestress force, or for removing the anchor from the analysis.
+The other anchor’s properties like the geometry, stiffness or strength cannot be modified.

 Introducing pre-stressed anchors into the soil may lead to plastic deformation of the soil in the vicinity of the anchor head or root.
 Some modifications of the original input are then required to avoid often encountered loss of converge.